 This time of year is generally quite ripe with networking opportunities.
 Be it dedicated networking events or Christmas parties, there are many events to choose from.
-We will soon be writing a blog on where to find networking events and which ones are worth going to, so keep your eye out for that!
+If you’re looking for networking events to head out to, have a look at this list we put together!
 In this article though, we’ll be looking at networking tips, the importance of networking and how to get connected in the music industry.
 It might seem basic, but learning to build your network the right way is a vital skill for every career!

 So here’s what we found out from the AIM x Wishfish Networking Event that we attending last week!

 Networking in the music industry is one of the most important things you can do to further your career.
 Go out and meet people who can help you make great music or get opportunities.
 You need to surround yourself by like-minded people who can help push you that bit further and open doors for you.

 The importance of networking

 You can hardly look anywhere without being told how important networking is in the music industry!
 Everywhere you turn you hear ‘it’s not what you know, it’s who you know’.
 It’s very cliche but it’s also very true.
 It’s basically essential to your career, whatever that may be.
 Music is often a collaborative process: the majority of hits these days are made by more than one songwriter and even when the song is written you still need a producer, perhaps a manager, a record label and a publisher to get your music out there.
 This works in multiple directions and combinations of course.
 A manager is nothing without bands or artists to manage and connections to share their music with.
 Music supervisors would have a much harder time finding the right music if they didn’t have a network of publishers, labels, sync agents and more.

 I could go on like this all day but I’m sure you get the idea by now.
 Networking is vital to your career in music, regardless of your role!
 You’ll also get more opportunities thrown your way the more people you know.